 Hello : )

-Before I was there alone I thought it is going to be expensive – the city is made for many tourists so of course they have expensive restaurants and some high priced attractions, but being a student there is different.
-If you once know the good cafés and bistros you will be amazed how cheap it actually is.
-I fallen in love with the city.
+Before I was there alone I thought it is going to be expensive – the city is made for many tourists so of course, they have expensive restaurants and some high-priced attractions, but being a student there is different.
+If you once know the good cafés and bistros you will be amazed at how cheap it actually is.
+I fell in love with the city.

 Telling you everything about the city it is important to know that even though the city is small there are many things to do.
-They have a great park, where you can spent hours to walk down the paths and just enjoy the beautiful landscape.
-In summer the grasslands are filled with people who study, read, listen to music … It is a space full of colors and motivation.
-Besides the park you can walk through the whole city.
+They have a great park, where you can spend hours walking down the paths and just enjoy the beautiful landscape.
+In summer the grasslands are filled with people who study, read, and listen to music … It is a space full of colors and motivation.
+Besides the park, you can walk through the whole city.
 There is no need to own a car.
-You will spent more time finding a parking lot than walking from one place to another.
-One thing I recognized in Weimar is that there are a lot of shoe stores I don not know why but I think it is crazy that every second store sells shoes.
+You will spend more time finding a parking lot than walking from one place to another.
+One thing I recognized in Weimar is that there are a lot of shoe stores I do not know why but I think it is crazy that every second store sells shoes.
 I love it though!

-Hope you had a great weekend and have a good start in the week!
+Hope you had a great weekend and have a good start to the week!

 Follow me on…